eloalf/file_utils/README.md

 # file_utils

-A small collection of (more or less) useful tools for LINUX to assist daily work with data, files, formats and system resources and to explore functions and capabilities of LINUX.
+A small collection of (more or less) useful tools for LINUX to assist daily work with data, files, object formats, system resources and to explore functions and capabilities of LINUX.

 ### bhist.c
 Written in C under LINUX.<br/>